-The base tables used are typically the industry standard Txx00 tables for life protection policies, an internally constructed table for critical illness protection policies, industry standard ELT15 tables for funeral plans and industry standard Axx00 tables for savings policies.
+The base tables used are typically the industry standard Txx08 tables for life protection policies, ACxx08 tables for critical illness protection policies, ELT15 tables for funeral plans and Axx00 tables for savings policies.
+Different tables apply to males and females and to smokers and non-smokers for products where the smoker status is known.